GoogleCloudPlatform/healthcare-federated-access-services/dam.md

 ## Introduction

-[Data Access Manager](https://github.com/GoogleCloudPlatform/healthcare-federated-access-services#data-access-manager) (DAM) provides a mechanism for users -- such as researchers -- to get access to cloud resources using identities and permissions carried on their access tokens from upstream
+[Data Access Manager](https://github.com/GoogleCloudPlatform/healthcare-federated-access-services#data-access-manager) (DAM) provides a mechanism for users -- such as researchers -- to get access to cloud resources using identities and permissions/qualifications carried on their access tokens from upstream [Identity Providers](https://en.wikipedia.org/wiki/Identity_provider).
-[Identity Providers](https://en.wikipedia.org/wiki/Identity_provider).

 ## Researcher Cloud User Journey